 Stop wishing you could go back in time

 Each of us has wished we could go back in time so that we could either start over or strike while the iron was hot.
 I have wished this with Lyved.
-If I had started Lyved back in 2004, when Facebook was just a baby and YouTube and other massive internet companies didn’t exist, who knows where Lyved would be currently (September 2008).
-Thankfully, this thought didn’t cross my mind on launch day on January 1st, 2008.
+If I had started Lyved just a few years ago, when many massive internet companies were just getting started or didn’t exist, who knows where Lyved would be currently (September 2008).
+Thankfully, this thought didn’t cross my mind on launch day (January 1, 2008).
 It would certainly have discouraged me and kept me wishing and wasting energy on the shoulda’s, coulda’s, and woulda’s.
 And then, Lyved wouldn’t be where it is and where it’s headed.

 You can’t go back in time, but the next best thing is the present.
 To get ahead tomorrow, you need to start today.
 The clock is ticking.